evfro/polara/README.md

 ```
 In this case the recommendations are generated based on the testset and evaluated against the holdout.
 See more usage examples in the [Custom evaluation](examples/Custom evaluation.ipynb) notebook.

+### Reproducing others work
+Polara offers even more options to highly customize experimentation pipeline and tailor it to specific needs.
+See, for example, [Reproducing EIGENREC results](examples/Reproducing EIGENREC results.ipynb) notebook to learn how Polara can be used to reproduce experiments from the *"[EIGENREC: generalizing PureSVD for effective and efﬁcient top-N recommendations](https://arxiv.org/abs/1511.06033)"* paper.